kurt-krueckeberg/open-fda-device-events/src-translation-classes/notes.md

-These are the main Guzzle-related generalized REST API implementation classes.
+These classes are the main Guzzle-related generalized REST API implementation classes that I used for the Leipzig sentence corpus API and the various dictionary APIs.

-Javascript has a built-in general library for matching REST API calls.
+Note: Javascript comes with a built-in general library for matching REST API calls.